xinwenfu/mitmproxy-get/README.md

 <img alt="image" src="https://user-images.githubusercontent.com/69218457/156813838-a72a6a8f-6ef1-4a8b-a803-b967b4b694aa.png">

-Press q to quit editing mode.
+Press *q* to quit editing mode.
-Press a to resume the intercepted flow.
+Press *a* to resume the intercepted flow.
 You will find the changed values shown in your browser.

-To stop mitmproxy, Press Ctrl+c, then press y.
+To stop mitmproxy, Press *Ctrl+c*, then press *y*.

 ## Intercept and modify HTTP traffic (script)

-We use mitmdump with python script to modify HTTP traffic sent from ESP32 automatically.
+We use *mitmdump* with python script to modify HTTP traffic sent from ESP32 automatically.
 Setup ESP32 and make sure that you can see responses from the server in the VS code console.

-Remember to recover redirected ports before you test ESP32 without mitmproxy involved, otherwise ESP32 will failed to connect the server.
+Remember to reset redirected ports before you test ESP32 without mitmproxy involved, otherwise ESP32 will failed to connect the server.
 The recovery can be done by restarting the VM, or by running commands:
 ```
 sudo iptables -t nat -F
 sudo sysctl -w net.ipv4.ip_forward=0
 ```

 Now let’s create the python script in the VM.
-Some example scripts can be found [here](https://docs.mitmproxy.org/stable/addons-examples/).
+Example scripts can be found [here](https://docs.mitmproxy.org/stable/addons-examples/).
 Create a .py file (http-query.py in the example).
 Copy the following code to this file and save it.
 Remember to replace <host_ip> with your VM’s ip.
 ```
 """Modify HTTP query parameters."""